-Course marks/c Course objectives Pedagogy Learning Outcomes Course Evaluation redits: 100 marks/4 To understand the nature and purpose of employee engagement for organizational effectiveness To appreciate the need for maintaining the workforce in a fit state of mind and body To identify various types of employee services and welfare schemes and their administration in organizations Lecture method Case study method Tutorial Individual and Group presentation/ assignment Assignment Skill Lab/Extension Lecture Understanding the mutual benefits to an organization and its employees as a result of better employee engagement Internal Assessment: 25 marks Semester end examination: 75 marks
+Course marks/c Course objectives Pedagogy Learning Outcomes Course Evaluation redits: 100 marks/4 1.
+To understand the nature and purpose of employee engagement for organizational effectiveness 2.
+To appreciate the need for maintaining the workforce in a fit state of mind and body 3.
+To identify various types of employee services and welfare schemes and their administration in organizations Understanding the mutual benefits to an organization and its employees as a result of better employee engagement Internal Assessment: 25 marks Semester end